-Top Vet Advice To Survive The Summer Holidays With Your Pets
+Top Vet Advice To Survive The Summer Holidays With Dogs & Cats

 Everyone is thinking about the summer holidays so now is the time to think about the really, really super important things we need to do to make sure our pets are kept safe and well.
-Read on for our top tips to survive summer holidays with your pets.
+Read on for our top tips to survive summer holidays with your dogs and cats.

 Even if you aren’t going away, and only perhaps going on day trips, there are plenty of important things for you to consider.

 Don’t forget our pets are part of our family too and so whether we take them with us or if we decide to leave them at home, we do need to have a plan for their well-being.

 In this post we are going talk about prepping to go away and for the public holidays.
 I’ve also prepared a downloadable that you can use to note down all the things you want your pet sitter, dog kennels, cattery, friend, neighbour, vet to know about your pet and your wishes for your pet in the case of an emergency.

 There will be some brief discussion on heat stress, tick paralysis and being aware of how Christmas goodies and decorations can be a danger.

 If you prefer You can watch a Facebook Live recording on this topic.

 Make a plan for when you are out of reach

 One of the most disappointing things that I see as a veterinarian all the time is when people go away and they haven’t made a plan for what the pet sitter/dog kennels/cattery is expected to do if there is a problem and you can’t be reached.